 Oregonian newspaper reduces home-delivery schedule

-PORTLAND — The Oregonian announced Thursday it is shifting its emphasis to digital delivery of news, reducing home delivery and cutting some staff, following in the strategy of other Advance Publication Inc. newspapers, including The Plain Dealer and The Times-Picayune.
+PORTLAND — The Oregonian newspaper announced Thursday it is shifting its emphasis to digital delivery of news, that home delivery will be reduced and some staff will lose their jobs.

-Oregon’s largest newspaper will still be printed daily and distributed to metro areas.
+The state’s largest newspaper will still be printed daily and distributed to metro areas.
 But home delivery will be reduced from seven days to Wednesday, Friday and Sunday, and a bonus edition on Saturday.
-Home-delivery subscribers will be able to read a digital edition of the paper online seven days a week.
+Home delivery subscribers will be able to read a digital edition of the paper online seven days a week.

 Publisher N. Christian Anderson III said in a statement published online that the company will be relaunched Oct.
 1 as the Oregonian Media Group.